How to Say It: MU-kor-mi-ko-sis

 Mucormycosis is a rare fungal infection.
 It most commonly affects the sinuses, lungs, and skin.
 However, it can affect any part of the body.
 If not treated right away, it can be fatal.

-A group of fungi cause mucormycosis.
-They're in soil, decaying plants or wood, and compost piles.
-The fungi enter the body through cuts in the skin or by inhaling it into the sinuses and lungs.
+The infection is caused by a group of fungi.
+They are found in soil, rotting plants or wood, and compost.
+The fungi enter the body through cuts in the skin or by inhaling them.
+They may also be on food that is eaten.
 Once in the body, the fungi can spread fast.

-In healthy people, the body removes the fungi before problems start.
+In healthy people, the body removes the fungi.

-Your risk is highest if your immune system is weak.
+The risk of mucormycosis is highest in those with a weak immune system.
 This can happen with:

-Symptoms will depend where the infection starts.
-These may involve:
+Symptoms depend on where the infection starts.
+They may be:

-A skin infection may start with blisters or sores around the skin wound.
-The skin tissue may later be tender, red, swollen, and turn black.
+A skin infection may start with blisters or sores.
+The skin may later be tender, red, swollen, and turn black.